-- Website: Check out sussex.edu (http://sussex.edu) for news and events going on and contact information for campus resources. - Student Success Center: You will get help selecting classes to ensure you're on the right path.
-The

-Center also offers career referrals, transfer information, personal counseling, and more.
-All services are free and confidential by appointment or walk-in.
+- Website: Check out sussex.edu for news and events going on and contact information for campus resources. - Advising & Counseling Center: At the Advising & Counseling Center, you will get help selecting classes to ensure you're on the right path.
+We also offer career referrals, transfer information, personal counseling and more.
+All services are free and confidential, by appointment or walk-in.

-• Scholarships: The Foundation is committed to helping students succeed.
-Each year the Foundation solicits community organizations, businesses, and individuals to raise funds to support student scholarships.
-Download an application (http://sussex.edu/scholarships).
+• Scholarships: The Foundation at Sussex is committed to helping students succeed.
+We sponsor several events during the year to raise money to support student scholarships and College operations.
+Applications are posted on sussex.edu/scholarships.